Making a People Group List

 Assumptions – Where Acceptance is the Most Significant Barrier

 - This applies to situations where cultural, religious or caste issues are considered a greater barrier than language to the spread of the Gospel, particularly when considering church planting movements (CPM).
-For more information see the article Why Use Caste to Define Peoples?.
+For more information see Why Use Caste to Define Peoples?

 - Using language to subdivide caste communities would create over 14,000 entries in India alone.
 On-site saturation church-planting may eventually require this many initiatives, but for simplicity, Joshua Project does not currently consider language when defining people groups in South Asia.
 However, because of Omid research, the data is available to sub-divide caste communities by language if needed.

 - If language is considered as a secondary barrier within caste communities it ought to be done uniformly across all communities in South Asia.